Home / Use Cases / Situations / Luxury Home Privacy

 Common questions about luxury home privacy

-No. County property records are government records and can't be removed.
-What we remove are the data broker listings that aggregate and republish your property information alongside your phone number, email, family members, and estimated net worth.
-The original county record stays, but it stops being surfaced in a simple name search through people-search sites.
+No — county records are government records and can't be removed.
+We remove the broker listings that republish your property info alongside phone, email, family, and net-worth estimates.
+The original record stays, but a simple name search stops surfacing it.

-It depends on your state and the LLC's registration.
-If your name appears anywhere on the LLC's filings, registered agent records, or annual reports, data brokers can connect you to the property.
-Additionally, existing broker listings from before the LLC purchase still show your previous addresses and personal details.
-We address both current and historical listings.
+It depends on the state and the LLC's registration.
+If your name appears on filings, registered agent records, or annual reports, brokers can link you.
+Pre-LLC listings also still show old addresses.
+We handle both.

 Before is better.
-Starting removals before closing means your existing broker listings are already being processed or removed when the new property record hits county databases.
-This prevents a window where both your old and new addresses are simultaneously searchable.
-But starting after closing still removes the listings that have been created.
+Existing listings are already being processed when the new deed hits the county, avoiding a window where both addresses are searchable.
+Starting after closing still removes what was created.

 Yes.
-Our scans check all known addresses associated with your name, not just your primary residence.
-Each property that appears under your name in broker databases gets covered by the removal process.
-Multiple properties in different states are all addressed.
+Scans check every address associated with your name, not just your primary residence.
+Multiple properties in different states are covered by the removal process.

 See which sites link your name to your address

 Start with a free scan.
-Find out how many data broker sites display your property address, estimated home value, and family connections.
+Find out how many places display your property address, estimated home value, and family connections.